-- Receive a call from the monitoring company; - Respond immediately to the location of the fire alarm and/or fire; - Activate emergency lights when responding via CEP vehicle on MUN property only; - Maintain regular radio communications to the Dispatcher and all Officers; - Go to the buildings fire panel, if safe to do so, to identify the trouble area and await the arrival of CBFD; - Maintain control of the scene until the arrival of CBFD.
-At which point command of the scene will be relinquished; - Take direction from CBFD upon their arrival to the scene; - Assign responding Officers to - o Traffic and pedestrian control; - Maintain perimeter security and perform perimeter sweeps of entire exterior of building;
+- Respond immediately to the location of the fire alarm and/or fire; - Activate emergency lights when responding via CEP vehicle on MUN property only; - Maintain regular radio communications to the Dispatcher and all Officers; - Go to the buildings fire panel, if safe to do so, to identify the trouble area and await the arrival of SJRFD; - Maintain control of the scene until the arrival of SJRFD.
+At which point command of the scene will be relinquished; - Take direction from SJRFD upon their arrival to the scene; - Assign responding Officers to - o Traffic and pedestrian control; - Maintain perimeter security and perform perimeter sweeps of entire exterior of building; - Assist in the evacuation of persons from the building, only using the Evac Chair Procedure when needed and if safe to do so; and - Other related duties

-- Assist in the evacuation of persons from the building when needed and if safe to do so; and - o Other related duties. - Direct the Dispatcher to request resources from Facilities Management if required, such as barricades to be used for perimeter control; - Contact the Manager on-duty/on-call to acquire guidance or further direction if needed; - Depending on the situation, make a decision to move evacuees to a safe interior space to await further information, for example, during inclement weather or prolonged evacuations; and - Communicate effectively throughout the incident with - o CEP Personnel - o MUN Personnel directly involved in the incident - All evacuees including informing them of the "All Clear" as given by CBFD informing them that it is safe to return to the building.
+- Direct the dispatcher to request resources from Facilities Management if required, such as barricades to be used for perimeter control; - Contact the Manager on-duty/on-call to acquire guidance or further direction if needed; - Assist North Campus Boiler Room staff if required and safe to do so; - Depending on the situation, decide to move evacuees to a safe interior space to await further information, for example, during inclement weather or prolonged evacuations; and - Communicate effectively throughout the incident with - o CEP Personnel - o MUN Personnel directly involved in the incident - o All evacuees including informing them of the "All Clear" as given by SJRFD informing them that it is safe to return to the building.